 Hose nozzles are usually made of metal, plastic, or a combination of the two.
 Metal is almost always more durable and will last longer than plastic.
 If you find an all-metal hose nozzle that works for you, it will likely be more expensive but will last through multiple seasons with proper storage and care.
 This saves you money in the long run and creates less waste.

 Many hose nozzles have metal interior parts and fittings, with plastic exterior parts to keep costs down.
 These can also have more comfort features, such as padded or textured grips.
 Many are still made very well and will last through multiple seasons.
 All-plastic hose nozzles will wear out the fastest and will almost always need to be replaced each season.
 The only time that we would recommend looking for a plastic hose nozzle is if you're planning to use it with small children.
-They may be tempted to swing around a hose with a heavy (and potentially dangerous) metal nozzle on the end.
+They may be tempted to swing around a hose with a heavy metal nozzle on the end and inadvertently hit someone (or themselves).

 Experienced gardeners know that they will spend a lot of time watering their plants, so a garden hose nozzle that is both easy and comfortable to use is essential.
 Some features to look for that will increase comfort include an ergonomically designed grip, which includes grooves for your hands and fingers to hold it in a natural grip.
 Thumb controls are often more comfortable than traditional squeeze triggers, especially for prolonged use.
 Fireman’s grips can also help, especially with high-pressure nozzles.
 Finally, a locking trigger can keep your hands from getting too fatigued during longer watering sessions.